GramGra07/WHS-FTC-Code_Training_Module/githubBasics.md

 ## Getting started <a name="start"></a>
 In order to setup your repository correctly you will do 2 things.
-1. Fork and 2.
+1.Fork and 2.
 Clone this will get the repository to your github account and then put that repository local on your computer.
 Remember **only one person will need to fork the repo** then you will share it to the rest of your team.
 You will go through ![settingsa][step1] and to **collaborators** then add your team members using the add people button.

 ### Android Studio Setup <a name="setup"></a>